 Your self-assessment will help you figure out how far you need to go to achieve CMMC compliance.
 From there, you can map out what you need to do to meet CMMC.

-A CMMC Enclave Case Study
+A Real-World CMMC Enclave Example

 Creating a secure enclave allowed the company to reduce scope, avoid rip and replacement, and significantly reduce compliance costs.
-They were able to achieve a perfect score on their JSVA and the C3PAO conducting the assessment intends to issue a CMMC Level 2 Certification once rulemaking establishes CMMC.

-Final Thoughts
+Final Thoughts on CMMC Enclaves

 Small- to medium-sized businesses are used to having to work smarter than the big guys.
 Enclaves are a key way of doing exactly that.
 The use of enclaves can help small-medium contractors mitigate compliance costs and secure a competitive advantage.